brtdesign/brtdesign.github.io/work/better-form-inputs/index.md

           <h2>Test pages</h2>

-          <p>For testing I created two demonstration forms with the inputs as described above.
-They both have additional data requested to discourage  the testers from focusing solely on the two input areas I specifically want them to use.</p>
+          <p>For testing I created two demonstration forms with the inputs based on the process described above.
+Both forms request additional data to discourage  the testers from focusing solely on the two input areas I specifically want them to use.</p>

-          <p>Test page 1 uses the form elements as described above.</p>
+          <p>Test page 1 uses the form elements exactly as described above.</p>

-           <p>Test page 2 uses a similar approach but visually seperates the inputs to see if this has any noticable improvement in completion.</p>
+           <p>Test page 2 uses a similar approach but visually seperates the inputs to see if this has any noticable improvement in completion rates.</p>
           <p><a href="demo.html" class="read-more">Test page 1</a>

           <a href="demo-3.html" class="read-more">Test page  2</a></p> <p class="note">(Not production code, tested in Chrome/Win and Safari/iOS for prototyping and testing purposes)</p>